Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: Introduction

-While ToM has been studied extensively in cognitive science and increasingly in natural language processing, existing benchmarks reveal three critical limitations when considering VLMs operating across diverse cultural contexts. \paragraph{Limited cultural scope in ToM benchmarks.} In the language domain, ToMBench provides one of the most systematic evaluations of ToM capabilities in large language models, spanning 8 ToM tasks and 31 social-cognitive abilities~\cite{xie2024tombench}.
-Their findings show that even state-of-the-art models fall substantially behind human performance, confirming that ToM reasoning remains an open challenge.
-However, ToMBench focuses on textual scenarios without visual grounding and with limited cultural diversity.
-In the multimodal space, MMToM-QA fuses textual and visual inputs for ToM tasks, yet its scenarios predominantly reflect Western everyday life - indoor settings, common objects, familiar social scripts - without systematic variation across cultural contexts~\cite{ma2024mmtom}.
-More recently, \citet{wen2025howwell} propose an open-ended evaluation of VLMs on inferring human intentions from images using 30 carefully curated scenes.
-Their results reveal that advanced models struggle with complex social scenarios involving deception, conflicting interests, or hidden motives.
-Nevertheless, their dataset size is modest and cultural diversity remains limited.
-Embodied perspectives have also been explored: SoMi-ToM investigates agent-based social interaction in multimodal settings, examining first-person versus third-person perspective-taking~\cite{fan2025somi}.
-While valuable for understanding embodied cognition, this work emphasizes physical dynamics and spatial reasoning.
-More broadly, the existing ToM benchmarks rarely examine how \emph{culture itself} shapes the inference process - how rituals, symbols, dress codes, and social roles mediate our understanding of others' minds. \paragraph{Underexplored cultural reasoning in VLMs.} The capacity of VLMs to understand cultural context has recently attracted increased attention, though much of this work focuses on factoid-style comprehension rather than mental-state inference.
+\textbf{(b) Underexplored cultural reasoning in VLMs.} The capacity of VLMs to understand cultural context has recently attracted increased attention, though much of this work focuses on factoid-style comprehension rather than mental-state inference.
 CulturalVQA, a benchmark drawn from 11 countries, probes VLM understanding of clothing, rituals, food, and traditions~\cite{nayak2024benchmarking}.
 Their experiments reveal pronounced imbalances, with models performing substantially better on North American content than on other regions.
-CultureVLM extends this line of inquiry with a massive benchmark encompassing 19,682 cultural concepts across 188 regions, demonstrating that standard VLMs struggle significantly with non-Western content and that targeted fine-tuning can partially - but not fully close the gap~\cite{liu2025culturevlm}.
+CultureVLM extends this line of inquiry with a massive benchmark encompassing 19,682 cultural concepts across 188 regions, demonstrating that standard VLMs struggle significantly with non-Western content, and that targeted fine-tuning can partially - but not fully close the gap~\cite{liu2025culturevlm}.
 CROPE examines how VLMs adapt to culture-specific concepts through in-context prompting, showing that effectively combining parametric knowledge with contextual cultural cues remains challenging~\cite{nikandrou2024crope}.
 In a comprehensive survey of over 300 works, \citet{pawar2024survey} document how cultural awareness in multimodal and language models is often treated superficially or as an afterthought, with many systems failing to move beyond surface-level pattern matching.
 This limitation extends to current benchmarks as well, which often test whether models can \emph{identify} cultural artifacts (naming a ritual, recognizing traditional dress) rather than whether they can perform \emph{mental-state inference grounded in cultural understanding}.
-They do not evaluate whether a model can infer \emph{why} someone behaves in culturally informed ways - integrating mental modeling with cultural knowledge to understand beliefs, intentions, and social expectations as they unfold in culturally specific contexts. \paragraph{Methodological challenges.} Constructing a rigorous cross-cultural ToM benchmark presents unique methodological challenges.
-Fully manual annotation of nuanced mental states across diverse cultural settings is prohibitively expensive and slow, limiting scale and coverage.
-Conversely, purely model-generated data risks hallucinations, superficial reasoning, or reproducing existing model biases, including stereotypical or derogatory representations.
-Ensuring cultural validity requires that contexts be authentic and symbolically meaningful.
-Finally, the benchmark must span multiple ToM sub-tasks such as emotion attribution, intention recognition, false belief, etc. at varying levels of cognitive complexity.